ibm-cloud-docs/hyper-protect-dbaas-for-postgresql/api_auth.md

 1. Specify the data of your request in JSON format.
 2. Send the API request to the DBaaS Manager.
 You can use a RESTful API client, such as cURL, to handle a request.

-DBaaS Managers are available in the following regions:
+DBaaS Managers are available in the following regions for service instances with public endpoints:

 | Hostname | Port Number | Region | City |
 |-----------|-------------|--------|------|